End of life care

 - Countess Mountbatten House - our local Hospice.

-- NHS Choices - general information about end of life care.
+- The NHS website - general information about end of life care.

 - What to expect when someone important to you is dying - a guide for carers, families and friends of dying people.